-Stephenson, Federal Communications Commission (FCC) Chairman Ajit Pai, Members of Congress and staff, FirstNet Board members, FirstNet leadership, and, most importantly, public safety representatives.
+Stephenson, Federal Communications Commission (FCC) Chairman Ajit Pai, Chairman Blackburn and other Members of Congress and staff, FirstNet Board members, FirstNet leadership, and, most importantly, public safety representatives.

 Prior to the ceremony, the FirstNet Board voted unanimously to authorize the award.
-With the Board's authorization, FirstNet and the Department of the Interior, which assisted FirstNet with the Network procurement, made the 25-year award to AT&T based on the determination that AT&T's proposal presented the overall best value solution for FirstNet and public safety.1
+With the Board's authorization, FirstNet and the Department of the Interior, which assisted FirstNet with the Network procurement, made the 25-year award to AT&T based on a careful evaluation of the proposals against the evaluation criteria articulated in our comprehensive RFP.
+Based on this rigorous review the determination was made that AT&T's proposal presented the overall best value solution for FirstNet and public safety.1